CyberShadow/steamguides/README.md

 If you create a directory called `images` in your guide directory, the program will also upload any image files placed there.

 You can then reference them in your guide using the usual `[previewimg]` and `[previewicon]` tags, however, instead of the numeric ID, you can specify an image file name.
 For example: `[previewicon=smiley.png;sizeOriginal,inline][/previewicon]`

-Sometimes Steam will forget your images and give you a "You have already uploaded that file" error even if you delete and attempt to re-upload them.
-Should this happen, you can create the file `images/prefix.txt`, containing a prefix to be prepended to uploaded file names, which will avoid this error.